-It’s important to contact a lawyer quickly after a collision.
-However, there are some things that are naturally going to come first: such as, exchanging insurance, reporting the crash to your own insurance company and having yourself cleared by a doctor.
+It’s important to contact a lawyer quickly after an auto accident.
+However, there are some things that are naturally going to come first, such as exchanging insurance, reporting the crash to your own insurance company, and having yourself cleared by a doctor.
 You can help your lawyer and your case by doing the following between the time of the accident and the time you seek representation.

 Rear Impact Collisions

 Rear impact collisions are almost as likely as a collision to the front of a vehicle.
 They can include a fender-bender, a driver distracted by an increasingly digital lifestyle, or a sudden stop to traffic.
 Almost all accidents hitting a car from the rear are caused by the driver behind the impacted car.
 This means that a rear-impact collision should be categorized as an at-fault scenario.

 Whiplash and soft tissue damage are common injuries that occur in rear-impact collisions, typically affecting the driver and passengers of the car that has been hit.

 Front-impact collisions allow a driver to see the accident as it is about to take place, giving both passengers and the driver time to prepare their bodies somewhat for the shock of the collision.
 The reaction is to brace the body, which allows you to somewhat absorb the shock from the impact.
 Front-impact collisions often include other cars, trees, road obstructions, and animals.

 Head, neck, back, spine, shoulder, and injuries to the legs and knees are the most common injuries experienced in a front-impact collision.
 It is always in your best interest to seek help from a medical professional to ensure you do not suffer a concussion, internal injuries, dislocations, or any other medical problems.